-Tree Fruit: Lighter supply available as the season winds down on Paches and Nectarines.
-Good volume available on red and black plums.
+Tree Fruit: Lighter supply available as the season winds down on peaches.
+Nectarines are mostly done for the season.
+Good volume available on red and black plums through October.

 Kiwi Fruit: Supplies are tight out of Chile and markets are firming up.